yehia67/documentation/getting-started/0.1/tutorials/first-steps.md

-# First steps
+# Get started

-**IOTA is designed to be a lightweight platform on which applications can be built.**
+**IOTA is a lightweight protocol that can be used to build applications that transfer data or IOTA tokens.**

+To use any IOTA network as a client, you need to [create a seed](../tutorials/create-a-seed.md).
+This seed allows you to use applications such as the Trinity wallet to send data or IOTA tokens.

 ## Developers